-- Demonstrate sufficient command of their major performing medium and secondary areas (see below) to successfully pass an audition for a four-year music baccalaureate program. - Demonstrate basic musicianship and knowledge of the theoretical, historical and technological backgrounds needed to understand how music is created, understood and performed. - Apply background in the areas listed above so as to intelligently focus their musical work in additional areas beyond performance such as: historical research, composition/arranging, education and production.
+- Demonstrate sufficient command of their major performing medium and secondary areas (see below) to successfully prepare for an audition for a four-year music baccalaureate program. - Demonstrate basic musicianship and knowledge of the theoretical, historical and technological backgrounds needed to understand how music is created, understood and performed. - Apply background in the areas listed above so as to intelligently focus their musical work in additional areas beyond performance such as: historical research, composition/arranging, education and production.

 Students should meet with the department head to schedule an audition.
 The audition requires evidence of proficiency as a performer or composer: preparation, technical facility, expressiveness in performance or compositional arranging, musical sensitivity and familiarity with a variety of repertoire.
-A music theory placement exam is also available for students with an introductory music theory background, which allows students to complete a Credit by Examination for MUS 100 (Music Reading).
+All students must also complete a music theory placement exam.
+Students who do not pass the theory placement exam are required to take MUS 100: Music Reading, and pass the course with a "C" or better, before enrolling in MUS 116: Theory I.

-Note: Students studying piano as their primary instrument are not required to complete MUS 101, 102, 201 & 202.
+Note: Students studying piano as their primary instrument are not required to complete MUS 101 & 102.
+Students studying voice as their primary instrument must complete at least two of the four required ensembles in vocal ensemble.

-To qualify for the A.A. degree, a student must complete 65-69 credits, depending upon their concentration, as prescribed and attain a minimum grade point average of 2.0 ("C" average).
+To qualify for the A.A. degree, a student must complete 62-64 credits, depending upon their concentration, and attain a minimum grade point average of 2.0 ("C" average) and a minimum of "C" in all Music courses.